TravisWheelerLab/bagel/docs/tools.rst

     For example, ``["transmark"]``.

 ..
 NOTE::
-   We need to incorporate the benchmark family version into the tool metadata.
+   We will eventually incorporate the benchmark family version into the tool metadata.

 **image**
     A string containing the full path to the Docker image associated with the tool (described above), hosted on a public container registry such as `Docker Hub <https://dockerhub.com>`_ (which will be assumed by default).

+**results**
+    A mapping of result names, as defined by the families the tool supports, to filenames that will be produced by the tool's last stage.

+**stages**
+    Computational stages that are required to run the tool.
+See :ref:`Stages` for details.
+The last stage listed here must produce the results described above.

 Docker Image
 ------------